FelipeAscencio/FelipeAscencio/README.md

 }
 ```

-I have quite a few projects, currently in ​​Assembly, C, C++, Clojure, Java and Python programming languages.
+I have quite a few projects, currently in ​​Assembly, C, C++, Clojure, Java, Python and Rust programming languages.

 I also developed web pages with Css, Html, Javascript and WordPress technologies.